Nonzero $\mathfrak{n}$-cohomology of Totally Degenerate Limit of Discrete Series representations: The GGP conjecture and TDLDS representations

 Moreover, if \eqref{period} is nonzero then

 where we let $r_n:{}^L \mathrm{U}_n \lto \mathrm{Res}_{E/F}\GL_n$ denote the usual base change $L$-map \cite[\S 7]{GGP} \end{prop}

-\begin{proof} The second equation \eqref{central:value} is one direction of the Gan-Gross-Prasad conjectures.
+\begin{proof} The second equation \eqref{central:value} is one direction of the Gan-Gross-Prasad conjectures which is a theorem for unitary groups.
 On the other hand, by our assumptions we have that $[\mathrm{U}_n]$ is compact.
 Let us consider a nonzero cohomology class

-Here, we have used \ref{eq: cohomology decomposition} to obtain simple tensors $\varphi^\prime_i=\otimes_v \varphi^\prime_{i,v} \in \pi^\prime$ such that $\sum_{i} \varphi^\prime_{i,v_0}\wedge \omega_i^\prime \in H^q(\nn,\pi^\prime_{v_0})$ represents a nonzero $\nn$ cohomology class.
+Here, we have used \ref{eq: cohomology decomposition} to obtain simple tensors $\varphi_i=\otimes_v \varphi_{i,v} \in \pi$ such that $\sum_{i} \varphi_{i,v_0}\wedge \omega_i \in H^q(\nn,\pi_{v_0})$ represents a nonzero $\nn$ cohomology class.